CloakerSmoker/Relax-Language/docs/docs/how-it-works.md

 * [CodeGen](#codegen)
 * [PEBuilder](#pebuilder)/[ToAHK](#toahk)

+### A quick rundown

+* The lexer takes source code, makes it into an array of tokens.
+* The parser takes an array of tokens, builds it into a tree that represents the code.
+* The optimizer takes that tree, and removes useless bits.
+* The compiler takes that optimized tree, and converts it into CPU instructions.
+* CodeGen takes the CPU instructions that the compiler is trying to generate, but assembles them into raw machine code.
+* PEBuilder packs the raw machine code into a `.exe` file.
+* ToAHK packs the raw machine code into a `.ahk` file with helper functions to call the code.

+Simple enough, right? ((((it only took me 6000+ lines to do))))

 ### Lexer

 The lexer is used to transform plain text like `define i32 Main` or `i32 test := 99 + 2` into an array of "tokens".